adasegroup/FES-feature-selector/README.md

 * randomstate - Pseudo-random number generator to control the permutations of each feature
 * sampleweight - Sample weights for scoring.

-In the returns, the mean of feature importance shows the degree of model performance accuracy deterioration with a random shuffling, and the standard deviation shows the variation of performance from one reshuffling to the next.
+The mean of feature importance shows the degree of model performance accuracy deterioration with a random shuffling, and the standard deviation shows the variation of performance from one reshuffling to the next.
 Cases of negative values for permutation importances are possible, especially among small datasets; however, they merely depict the insufficiency of dataset, as they point out that "noisy" data happened to be more accurate than the real data, i.e. there is some random chance distortion.

 This method is most appropriate for computing feature importances with a reasonably limited number of columns (features), as it can be resource-intensive.